The Basics

 • Cell phone insurance

-• If you do not want to keep the card, consider downgrading the card
+• If you do not want to keep the card, consider downgrading to a different card

-You can call the bank and ask to change your card to a no-annual fee credit card
+You can call the bank and ask to change your card to a credit card with no annual fee

 Benefits of downgrading:

-• Keep your line of credit open, which helps your credit score
+• Keeps your line of credit open, which helps your credit score

 • Keeps a good relationship with the bank, so you will be more likely to be approved for other cards later on